SIEM (Security information and event management) is a software solution that combines SIM and SEM into one security management system.

-It is the most popular open source technology which is available for free and as a paid sources.
-It comes with the customized security software which is beneficial for all types of organizations.
-It combines multiple open source solutions together in one centralized platform and provides real-time treat intelligence to protect against real-time attacks and allows to run on the cloud.
+It is the most popular open-source technology which is available for free and as a paid source.
+It comes with customized security software which is beneficial for all types of organizations.
+It combines multiple open source solutions together in one centralized platform and provides real-time threat intelligence to protect against real-time attacks and allows them to run on the cloud.

 - Human-Based Behavior: SIEMonster along with ResponSight’s behavioral analytics is able to determine any deviations in the way any user interacts with his/her system which could lead to some sort of cyber risk.

 - Threat Intelligence: Palo Alto MineMeld, one of the SIEMonster tools, basically collects filters from various intelligence feeds.
 This can then be used to filter out malicious domains.

 - Deep Learning: This is probably one of the most crucial features of SIEMonster, wherein it is able to easily absorb any data and then draw parallels with other past events and data to look out for any discrepancies.

 OSSEC (Open Source HIDS SECurity) works with various operating systems like Windows, macOS, FreeBSD, Linux, OpenBSD, and Solaris.

 It can perform log analysis, log integrity, Windows registry monitoring, time-based alerting, and rootkit detection.
 It analyzes logs from other open-source network services like web, firewall, DNS, FTP, mail, and database.

 Besides being an open-source tool OSSEC can be customized completely to suit your needs.
 You can make changes to its script to alter its alert rules.

 It is an open-source technology that is offered by Cisco.
 It monitors real-time traffic, inspects each packet closely, and detects a variety of attracts or suspicious anomalies like CGI attack, buffer overflows, SMB probes, and many more.